Mahakshrivastava01/E-commerce-website/README.md

 # Dummy-Clothing-Store
-This site shows a store of cloth created using HTML, CSS, JS.
+This site shows a store of cloth created using HTML, CSS.